pau-amaro-seoane/beamer-theme-weiming/README.md

 **beamerthemeweiming** is a robust, minimalist Beamer theme developed to maximize readability and reduce visual clutter in academic presentations.

 It provides a highly consistent visual style featuring:
-- A high-contrast light background with a dark teal primary palette.
+- Multiple high-contrast color palettes (Light, Dark, and Teal).
 - Progress bars for structural pacing and section tracking.
 - Dimmed red highlights to emphasize key points without inducing eye strain.
 - Robust font handling that compiles flawlessly under both `pdflatex` and `xelatex`.